eraander/Chinese-Idiom-Search-Engine/README.md

 # Chinese-Idiom-Search-Engine

 ### Overview ###
-This project is a search engine for Chinese idioms and proverbs (mainly including the 4-character 成语 [chéngyǔ], 俗语 [súyǔ] and longer, more proverb-like 歇后语 [xiēhòuyǔ]).
+This project is a search engine for Chinese idioms and proverbs (mainly including the 4-character 成语 [chéngyǔ], the vernacular 俗语 [súyǔ] and the longer, allegorical 歇后语 [xiēhòuyǔ]).

 ### Authors ###
 This project was created by Jin Zhao, Kun Li, Xiaojing Yan, and Erik Andersen.